 The band Faith No More released their first album in 1985 entitled We Care a Lot.
 Two years later they released Introduce Yourself followed by The Real Thing in 1989, Angel Dust in 1992 King for a Day… Fool for a Lifetime in 1995 and Album of the Year in 1997.
 The band broke up in 1998.
 However, as so many successful rock band’s do, they reunited in 2009.
 From 2009 to 2012 the band embarked on what was billed as The Second Coming Tour.
 The band took a break once again but came roaring back for the Soundwave tour.
 The band returned to the studio and released a new album in 2015 entitled Sol Invictus.

-Our Top 10 Faith No More Songs list is a subjective list of some of our favorite Faith No More songs that we believe represents the band’s great catalog of genre crossing albums.
+Our Top 10 Faith No More Songs list is a subjective list of some of our favorite Faith No More songs that we believe represent the band’s great catalog of genre-crossing albums.

 # 10 – Superhero